CSC207-UofT/course-project-dragon-squirrel/phase2/design_document.md

 Controllers/Presenters:\
 BoardUpdater, CommandSender

-The outermost layer has only one class:\
+The outermost layer (GUI):\
-GUI
+Main, LaunchPage, GUI_ChessBoard, GUI_SuperBoard, PieceIcon, SuperChessInstruction

 The entity classes contain the essential information of a game play.
 The position of piece are stored in Board.
 BoardManager is responsible for generating move commands and for making changes to Board & Piece (i.e. move a piece).\